 Nonpoint Source (NPS) Programs

-The UCRA has successfully participated in the Environmental Protection Agency (EPA) funded NPS/Urban Runoff Abatement Program for 20 years.
+The UCRA has successfully participated in the Environmental Protection Agency (EPA) funded NPS/Urban Runoff Abatement Program for almost 30 years.
 The first award was recieved in 1994 and managed through the Texas Commission on Environmental Quality (TCEQ) with a demonstration project built in 1998 at Civic League Park in San Angelo.
 Since then, the UCRA has completed eight NPS projects in San Angelo and Brady, Texas.
-While the majority of the projects were managed through the TCEQ, the Texas State Soil Water Conservation was the program manager for the Concho Watershed Protection Plan Project from 2005-2008.
+While the majority of the projects have been managed through the TCEQ, the Texas State Soil & Water Conservation Board was the program manager for the Concho Watershed Protection Plan Project from 2005-2008.

-The Brady Creek Watershed Protection Plan was approved in 2016 and a grant application was submitted to TCEQ for an implementation project in the Brady Creek Watershed.
+The Brady Creek Watershed Protection Plan (WPP) was approved in 2016 and a grant application was submitted to TCEQ for an implementation project in the Brady Creek Watershed.
 UCRA received notification of award in December 2016 and the contract was executed on September 1, 2017.
-The first Stakeholder meeting was held on Feburary 15, 2018.
+The project is in progress.

 2019 EPA Success Story